santiagobasulto/python-for-experienced-programmers/book/control_flow.md

 ### List Comprehensions

 The last statement of our previous example is a list comprehension: `[f() for f in lst]`.
-There's more about list comprehensions in the *Functional programming* chapter, but in a glance, this is what you need to know:
+There's more about list comprehensions in the *Functional programming* chapter, but at a glance, this is what you need to know:

 A list comprehension works with any iterable, not just lists (should we call it *iterator comprehension*?).
 It has the following form `[(expression) for (element) in (iterable)]`.
 Optionally, it can be passed a "filtering" expression at the end.
 The final result then is: `[(expression) for (element) in (iterable) if (condition)]`.
 Examples will speak by themselves: